Homemade Soft Pretzels

 However, don’t just replace gluten-free flour for all-purpose and expect the recipe to work because it likely won’t.

-Dipping Suggestions for Homemade Pretzels
+Dipping Sauces for Homemade Pretzels

 For these pretzels I made the easiest sweet pretzel dip ever, a cinnamon-sugar dipping sauce.